About Cow Roast

 Crime and Anti-Social Behaviour in Cow Roast

-Crime in the area is broadly in line with the national average.
-Anti-social behaviour is the leading concern across Cow Roast, with 16 incidents recorded in January 2026.
+Crime in the area is lower than the national average.
+Anti-social behaviour is the leading concern across Cow Roast, with 19 incidents recorded in March 2026.

 Deprivation and Employment in Cow Roast